Why Video is Key to Your Internal Comms Strategy in 2022

 - Remember that feedback goes both ways: We emphasized the importance of giving employees feedback, but it’s just as important to receive feedback as well.
 After all, your internal comms team can also benefit from improvement.
 Make sure to communicate to employees that your door is open and that you welcome their thoughts.
 It can go a long way in creating a positive work environment.

-- Utilize different internal communications tools: From video messages to video calls, in 2022 we have an arsenal of digital tools to choose from to get our corporate messaging across.
+- Utilize different internal communication tools: From video messages to video calls, we have an arsenal of digital tools to choose from to get our corporate messaging across.
 Try to incorporate a variety of mediums into your strategy and consider which are most effective.

 Latest posts by Hanna Abitbul (see all)